ruffinevans/sivtempfit/README.md

 `model-development.ipynb` describes the model and how it is implemented.

-`model-testing.ipynb` shows how to use the package to do inference and performs some simple inference on simulated data to make sure the model works as intended.
+`model-testing.ipynb` shows how to use the package to calculate the likelihood (which you almost always just want to do automatically with the `emcee` sampler as in the tutorial).
+It also does some very simple inference and tests to make sure the likelihood returns reasonable values.

 ## Modules and package structure